tomkerkhove/promitor/docs/configuration/v1.x/metrics/storage-queue.md

 - `TimeSpentInQueue` - Time in seconds that the oldest message has been waiting in the queue to be processed.
 - `MessageCount`

+The following scraper-specific metric label(s) will be added:
+- `queue_name` - Name of the queue

 Example:
 ```yaml
 name: demo_queue_size